Robin L. Williams: Criminal conviction

 In May 2004 Williams and four others were indicted on charges related to the theft of more than $2 million from the Community Mental Health Center of East Central Georgia.
 In 2005, in U.S. District Court, Williams was convicted on all 17 counts related to conspiracy, bribery, theft, health care fraud and money laundering.
 Upon conviction, he was sentenced to 10 years in federal prison.
 Williams also conceded to civil forfeiture of $400,000.

 Prior to release from Federal prison, Williams again appealed his conviction based upon a 2010 Supreme Court case, Skilling v.
 United States, citing the "honest services fraud" statute.
 Jeffrey Skilling, a former Enron executive, had argued that the honest-services fraud statute was unconstitutionally vague or, in the alternative, that Skilling's "conduct [did] not fall within the statute's compass.”
 In its decision, the Supreme Court limited the scope of the statute, holding that it did not criminalize undisclosed self-dealing or conflicts of interest.
-However, SCotUS also confirmed that bribery and kickback schemes were still criminalized under the statute.
+However, the Supreme Court also confirmed that bribery and kickback schemes were still criminalized under the statute.

 Williams seized upon that decision to file a motion challenging his conviction and sentence, arguing that the ruling, limiting the scope of the honest-services fraud statute, rendered his conviction invalid.
 The US District Court dismissed the motion, holding that the presented claim was procedurally defaulted.
 Williams then appealed to United States Eleventh Circuit Court of Appeals.

 The 11th Circuit agreed with the District Court, further ruling that Mr. Williams' convictions were convictions for bribery, which was not invalidated by the Skilling decision.
 In its decision on January 31, 2013, the 11th Circuit affirmed the District Court's denial of Williams' motion.